 If you’re a final year undergraduate, please complete the National Student Survey (NSS).
 It should take about 10 minutes.

-If you’re a first or second year undergraduate, or a postgraduate, please complete the BGU Student Satisfaction Survey (BGUSSS) by following this link to log into your email account.
-Please locate the survey invitation email sent from ‘BISHOPG’.
+If you’re a first or second year undergraduate, or a postgraduate, please complete the BGU Student Satisfaction Survey (BGUSSS) by following this link.
+Please sign in using your B number as both the username and password.
+Full capital letters required for both.
 It should take 10-20 minutes to complete.

 Not sure which survey you need to complete?
 Try the National Student Survey first and if you’re not eligible (it will tell you), complete the BGUSSS instead!

 Both surveys are anonymous and are open until Tuesday 30 April 2019.
 They offer you the chance to enter a draw to win an iPad and to claim a £5 voucher to spend in The Refectory or Curiositea.

 To claim your voucher you will need a survey completion receipt.
 If you complete the NSS you will be emailed a completion receipt.
 If you complete the BGUSSS you are given the option of printing or downloading a receipt on the final page of the survey.
 Once you have your receipt, present it at the Students’ Union reception desk, in the Students’ Union Building, on any weekday between 11am and 2pm and they’ll exchange it for a voucher.

 Questions?
 Email Student Engagement Facilitator Helen at firstname.lastname@example.org

 Also known as the BGUSSS (‘bee-gus’), the BGU Student Satisfaction Survey is an annual survey.
 The BGUSSS asks students to rate their satisfaction with all aspects of life at BGU and is conducted by, and is unique to, BGU.
 The survey is open to all students regardless of programme, year group or mode of study.